robseb/rsyocto/README.md

 ___

-*rsYocto* implements a **modern Linux Kernel (linux-socfpga 5.3)** and brings a set of today fundamentally needed components to Intel SoC-FPGAs and help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- or deep learning applications.
+*rsYocto* implements a **modern Linux Kernel (linux-socfpga 5.3)** and brings a set of today fundamentally needed components to **Intel SoC-FPGAs** and helps to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- or deep learning applications.

 To realize that **Python3** with the Python Package manager **pip (PyPI)** and the **Apache Webserver** with **PHP** are already included.
-Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for it's best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
-For that is the python Web framework **Django 3.0** with **AdminLTE** Dashboard pre-installed.
+Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for its best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
+For that is the python Web framework **Django 3.0** with the **AdminLTE** Dashboard pre-installed.

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment.
-All kinds of *rsYocto* application and parts can **build, deployed and even debugged over the network** (fully routable over the Internet).
+All kinds of *rsYocto* applications and parts can **build, deployed and even debugged over the network** (fully routable over the Internet).
 With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simple installment and quick jumpstart in the development process possible, because all required compilers run directly on *rsYocto*.

-It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C, CAN,…**) and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for development of industrial connected solutions.
-With a single command *rsYocto* is capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA**.
+It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C-, CAN-BUS,…**) and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for the development of industrial connected solutions.
+With a single command *rsYocto* is capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA fabric**.

-The “*makersYoctoSDImage*”- script allows developer to **customize the *rsYocto*-image** with the installment of their own software files, scripts or **FPGA configuration files, that will be configured on the FPGA fabric before the Linux boots**.
+The “*makersYoctoSDImage*”- script allows developer to **customize the *rsYocto*-image** with the installment of their own **applications**, **scripts** or **FPGA configuration files, that will be configured on the FPGA fabric before the Linux boots**.

 The final *rsYocto*-Image can be **installed** on a **SD-Card** with any commonly **used Boot-Image creating tools**.
 Versions are available for the **Terasic DE10 Standard-** (Cyclone V), **Terasic DE10 Nano-** (Cyclone V) and **Terasic Han Pilot** (Arria 10).